-all members are constant members.
-Note that enum member declarations can reference other enum members without qualification.
+the first fourall members are constant members and the last two are computed members.
+Note that computed enum member declarations can reference other enum members without qualification.
 Also, because enums are subtypes of the Number primitive type, numeric operators, such as the bitwise OR operator, can be used to compute enum values.